 Ignorance of the rules is not admitted as an excuse for violations.

 It is the racer’s responsibility to maintain adequate hydration.
-Organizer will provide hydration stations at the Transition Area and at designated points along the race route.
+The organizer will provide hydration stations at the Transition Area and at designated points along the race route.

 Outside assistance: Limited outside assistance is allowed from another athlete competing in the same event.
 No outside assistance is allowed from any person not competing or working in the same event.
 These include but are not limited to spectators, friends, family, photographers, police or marshals.
 Assistance is limited to tools, tubes or any item that would be used to repair a faulty part or damaged bicycle or water, food, or first aid.

 Changing bikes is not allowed: For example, a competing athlete is allowed to give another athlete a chain tool or link or a complete chain.
 A competing athlete can give another athlete a tire patch, tube or complete wheel.
 But an athlete cannot exchange bikes with another competitor so that the competitor with the broken bike can simply continue without fixing the break.

 Emergency: If you are in trouble or need medical assistance on the course you must use the emergency number printed on the backside of your race number.
 If possible tell your exact location (or that last checkpoint passed) to our crew.
 If you get lost use the emergency number printed on the backside of your race number and if possible tell the last checkpoint you passed.
 If you come across an injured rider, please stop to assist.
 Please ensure the injured person has someone with them.
 Report the incident to the crew using the emergency number on the back of your race number.

 Insurance: It is the competitor’s responsibility to ensure that you have adequate accident insurance coverage before starting the race.